Prograde and meandering wall modes in rotating Rayleigh-B\'enard convection with conducting walls: Acknowledgements

 \section{Acknowledgements}

-Computational resources from the Swedish National Infrastructure for Computing (SNIC) under grants SNIC/2020-5-471 and SNIC/2021-5-449 are gratefully acknowledged.
+Computational resources from the Swedish National Infrastructure for Computing (SNIC) under grants SNIC/2020-5-471, SNIC/2021-5-449 and SNIC/2022-5-473 are gratefully acknowledged.
 Computations were performed on Tetralith.
 The Swedish Research Council, under grant no. 638-2013-9243, is gratefully acknowledged for support.
 Nordita is partially supported by Nordforsk.
+Since July 2022, SR is supported through Seed Grant RD/0522-IRCCSH0-020 from IIT Bombay. \tb{We thank the anonymous referees for helpful comments.}